Kazan: Russian Empire period

 In 1708, the Tsardom of Kazan was abolished, and Kazan became the seat of Kazan Governorate.
-After Peter the Great's visit, the city became a center of shipbuilding for the Caspian fleet.
+After Peter the Great's visit, the city became a centre of shipbuilding for the Caspian fleet.
 The major Russian poet Gavrila Derzhavin was born in Kazan in 1743, the son of a poor country squire of Tatar ancestry though himself having a thoroughly Russian identity.

 Before the building of modern dams, low-lying areas were regularly flooded in April and May.
 Kazan suffered major fires in 1595, 1672, 1694, 1742, 1749, 1757, 1774, 1815, and 1842.

-Kazan was largely destroyed in 1774 as a result of Pugachev's rebellion, an uprising by border troops and peasants led by the Don Cossack ataman (Captain) Yemelyan Pugachev, but the city, formerly largely of timber construction, was soon afterwards rebuilt, using stone and according to a grid pattern plan, during the reign of Catherine the Great.
+Kazan was largely destroyed in 1774 as a result of Pugachev's Rebellion, an uprising by border troops and peasants led by the Don Cossack ataman (Captain) Yemelyan Pugachev, but the city, formerly largely of timber construction, was soon afterwards rebuilt, using stone and according to a grid pattern plan, during the reign of Catherine the Great.
 Catherine also decreed that mosques could again be built in Kazan, the first being Marjani Mosque.